EvanSmith93/jwt-pizza/curiosityReport.md

 ```

 I think I like this framework more than Inversify because you don't need decorators on the classes and properties.
 I feel like this makes the code a lot cleaner, but it could lead to slightly more confusion about how the framework works.

+## Drawbacks of DI

+Dependency injection is a great principle, but it does have some drawbacks, especially when used with a framework.

+* Even though it helps with code quality, DI can be confusing to read at first, especially when using a framework.
+* DI frameworks can often be slow, and they may add overhead which can be especially costly for small projects.
+* Some frameworks can make debugging difficult during runtime, as some will stick a proxy in front of your dependency.
+So it'll be harder to step through into code within a dependency as you usually would.